Profile Picture

 Bio

-My research interest lies in applying artificial intelligence for real world problems, in manufacturing, physics modeling and beyond.
+My research interest lies in applying artificial intelligence for real world problems, in industrial robots for manufacturing, physics modeling and beyond.

 I have friends in industry through a number of internships, including one with the Materials Science Division of Lawrence Livermore National Laboratory (LLNL) in California, USA and one with the Security Division of International Business Machines (IBM) in London, UK.